eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Integrate with Zowe Explorer and Explorer for Endevor

-Integrating COBOL Language Support with the Zowe Explorer and Explorer for Endevor extensions let you:
+Integrating COBOL Language Support with the Zowe Explorer and Explorer for Endevor extensions enables you to:

 - Load your data sets containing COBOL code directly from the data set tree.
 - Load your COBOL code directly from Endevor elements.